-Department of Adult and Community Education
+Department of Adult and Community Education College of Education and Educational Technology

 ACE 590 Improving Professional Practice in Instructional Settings 1-3 cr.

 ACE 591 Improving Professional Practice in Instructional Settings 1-3 cr.

 Reviews current research in instructional practices, motivational techniques, and professional issues.
 The course may focus on any of these aspects of teaching, learning, or professional practice.
 In addition, the course may be presented with a kindergarten through grade twelve, elementary, middle school, secondary, or adult orientation.
 This course is offered only for continuous professional development and may not be applied toward a graduate degree.
 Prerequisite: Appropriate teaching certificate or other professional credential or preparation.